Scholarships and Awards

 This scholarship is a one-time award (up to $500) and is announced yearly at Class Night.

-The Maureen L. Mackenzie Capstone Leadership Award at Molloy University will be awarded to one or more Graduate Capstone students from the summer, fall, and spring semesters.
-The award will be a $500 check given to the selected student(s) who has met the following criteria:
+The Maureen L. Mackenzie Capstone Leadership Award at Molloy University is awarded to one or more Graduate Capstone students from the summer, fall, and spring semesters.
+The $500 award is given to the selected student(s) who has met the following criteria:

 Recent recipients: